KHanghoj/popgenteach/exercise2.md

 ## Copy data ##

-Before running any analyses, you'll have to copy the data firstto your home directory.
+Before running any analyses, you'll have to copy the data to your home directory.
 Use the following commands to copy the data to your directory.

 ```bash
 	ssh -X ABC123@ssh-bio-stud.science.ku.dk